 How Do We Prevent The Specialist Isolation?

 Make It Easier To Contact Physicians

 I think we have to blame both the ordering physician and the radiologist in these situations.
 Many physicians make it next to impossible to contact them by phone.
 Likewise, I know many radiologists who shun the phone under all circumstances.
 We have to make a conscious effort to make ourselves more available.
 Perhaps, it is a simple answering service that can solve the problem.
 Or, a radiology assistant may do the trick to improve communication.

 Sometimes, we need to remind ourselves that each of our own experiences by ourselves is extremely limited.
 Only our interaction with others can allow us to understand patient issues best and give our patients the best care possible.
 We need to remain humble and ask for help from the radiologist and the ordering physician.

 I hate to say it.
 But, clinical decision support systems have the potential to increase communications between clinicians and radiologists.
 When the computer detects the potential for a wrong imaging study order, it will force the clinician to interact with the radiologist.
 Potentially, this can relieve some of the issues of specialist isolation.

 Attend Physician Friendly Events (Staff Meetings, Golf Outings)

-Finally, many say that interdepartmental physician functions are really unnecessary.
+Finally, many say that interdepartmental physician functions are unnecessary.
 But, I cannot disagree more.
 Making ourselves feel more comfortable with our colleagues allows physicians to be more likely to pick up the phone with a colleague who can become a friend.
 What better way to decrease isolation than sharing fun events with our colleagues?

 Final Thoughts About The Isolated Specialist